The Advantages of Becoming a Notary Public in California vs. Other US States

 In other states:

-In Florida, Arizona, Michigan, and some other states, notaries can charge only $10.
-In other states, there is no maximum notary fee set by law, so local competition sets the mid-market price.
+Notaries can charge only $10 in Florida, Arizona, Michigan, and some other states.
+In still other states, no maximum notary fee is set by law, so local competition sets the mid-market price.

-Ultimately, how much do notaries make will depend on their working activity and market demand in a specific state.
+Ultimately, how much notaries earn will depend on their work and market demand in a specific state.

 What are the requirements to become a notary public?